Goodbye, Eri: Publication

 Viz Media and Manga Plus published the manga simultaneously with the Japanese release.
-The tankōbon volume is set to be released by Viz Media on June 27, 2023.
+The tankōbon volume was released by Viz Media on June 27, 2023.

 Reception

 Within a day of its release, the manga garnered over 2.2 million views on the Shōnen Jump+ website.
 It ranked second in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 It ranked sixth on "The Best Manga 2023 Kono Manga wo Yome!" ranking by Freestyle magazine.
-It has been nominated for the 16th Manga Taishō in 2023.
+It ranked seventh in the 16th Manga Taishō in 2023.
+The series was nominated for a Harvey Award in the Best Manga category in 2023.
+It was also nominated for the Eisner Award in the Best U.S. Edition of International Material—Asia category in 2024.

 Adi Tantimedh from Bleeding Cool praised the plot and characters, calling it one of the best comics of 2022.
 Tyra from Animate Times praised the plot and artwork, particularly noting its panel division and other effects.
+Chinese digital newspaper The paper praised the manga for its use of techniques such as meta-cinema, play within play, intermediatity, self-reference, fractal narrative, and narrative trickery, describing it as an "ergodic avant-garde experiment".